How to import your pets in 8 steps (updated September 2018)

 - In-crate drinking/feeding kit requirements.

 - Restrictions on animal breeds.
-(For example, Malaysian Airlines won’t transport any snub-nosed dog).
+(For example, some airlines won’t transport any snub-nosed dogs or cats).

 - If your flight has an international transfer, will your pet require a transit permit, and if so, will the airline help you obtain that?